mhenr18/injector/README.md

     void payload_main(int in, int out, int err);

-The `in`, `out` and `err` parameters are file descriptors that correspond to the standard I/O of the injector binary.
-I.e, data written to the stdin of the injector is available from the `in` fd and anything written to `out` or `err` will end up on the stdout/stderr of the injector.
+The `in`, `out` and `err` parameters are file descriptors that correspond to the standard I/O of the injector binary (i.e, data written to the stdin of the injector is available from the `in` fd and anything written to `out` or `err` will end up on the stdout/stderr of the injector).

 The `payload_main` function is invoked on a new thread in the target process - if you need to interact with any UI the first thing you'll want to do is